HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 An analysis of the `robots.txt` `Disallow` statement usage along the [meta robots](https://developers.google.com/search/reference/robots_meta_tag) _indexability_ directives was also done, finding 1.02% of the sites including a `Disallow` statement along indexable pages featuring a meta robots `index` directive, with only 0.03% of sites using the `Disallow` statement in `robots.txt` along _noindexed_ pages via the meta robots `noindex` directive.

-The higher usage of the disallow statement along indexable pages than noindexed ones is notable as [Google documentation](https://developers.google.com/search/docs/advanced/robots/intro) states that site owners should not use `robots.txt` as a means to hide web pages from Google Search, as internal linking with descriptive text could result in the page being indexed without a crawler visiting the page.
+The higher usage of the `Disallow` statement on indexable pages than noindexed ones is notable as [Google documentation](https://developers.google.com/search/docs/advanced/robots/intro) states that site owners should not use `robots.txt` as a means to hide web pages from Google Search, as internal linking with descriptive text could result in the page being indexed without a crawler visiting the page.
 Instead, site owners should use other methods, like a `noindex` directive via meta robots.
-{# TODO(authors): Tie this notable fact back to the data: is it notable because the disallow numbers are so low?
-What does that say about site owners following Google's guidance? #}

 #### Meta robots